greenfieldURI-group/QC-partial-charges-AMBER/README.md

                   .
  $END
 </pre>
 The `Title` line is a user-defined title line.
 The `C1` indicates no symmetry.
-And after that, at each line, the atom name, atomic number, and Cartesian coordinate (in \AA) are defined.
+After that, the atom name, atomic number, and Cartesian coordinate (in &Aring;) are defined at each line.

+If the simulation is converged, a `.dat` format file containing all information about the EPS calculations will be generated.
+<pre>/examples/biobinder_molecule/02-GAMESS-input-file/bb14-b3lyp.dat</pre>